Compliance

 -

--Provide the foundation for developing robust Minnesota Codes and Standards (C&S) support programs that contribute to delievering cost-effective energy savings, and
+Provide the foundation for developing robust Minnesota Codes and Standards (C&S) support programs that contribute to delivering cost-effective energy savings, and

 - Gap Analysis/Strategic Compliance Plan: NA